abefetterman/hamstir-gym/README.md

 The `pybullet` environment makes use of texture and camera randomization to allow sim-to-real transfer.
 Whether this is successful is yet to be shown.

-For the Gibson testing environment, of course, `GibsonEnv` must be installed with its dependencies.
-The best way to do this is with Docker, and this project includes a customized docker configuration that will include dependencies for this project as well as the original `GibsonEnv`.

-##  Environments

-The training environment is `HamstirRoomEmptyEnv`, which is a [pybullet](https://github.com/bulletphysics/bullet3) simulation in a room with no objects.

-There is an additional testing environment, `HamstirGibsonEnv`, which uses the [Gibson](https://github.com/StanfordVL/GibsonEnv) environment.
-Currently, the simulation seems to do pybullet-to-real transfer better than pybullet-to-gibson transfer, but this is an area of active development.

 ## Getting started

 To install, simply run: